malaouar/PIC/README.md

 # PIC
 The 16F84 family

-Pics (Peripheral Interface Controller) from Microchip are, perhaps, the most popular microcontrollers.
+PICs (Peripheral Interface Controller) from Microchip are, perhaps, the most popular microcontrollers.
 The most useful feature of this microcontrollers is that they are flash based (so they can be re-programmed many times), cheap, robust .....

 16F84 is a minimalist uC which is ideal to start learning microcontrollers.
 There are tons of ressources for this uC (tutos, simulators, circuits .....) on the web.
 Pinguino is an Arduino-like electronics prototyping platform.
 It supports different PIC icrocontrollers, all with built-in USB module (no FTDI chip !).